The Adults in Scouting

 • Group Treasurer

-• All Section Leaders (i.e. individuals holding a Beaver Scout Leader, Cub Scout Leader or Scout Leader role) subject to that Section Leader expressly indicating to the AGM (in writing or orally at the meeting) that they are willing to perform such a function.
+• All Section Team Leaders (i.e. individuals holding a Squirrel Scout team Leader, Beaver Scout Team Leader, Cub Scout Team Leader or Scout Team Leader role) subject to that individual expressly indicating to the AGM (in writing or orally at the meeting) that they are willing to perform such a function.

 • The sponsoring authority or its nominee.